-- Sponsored articles: These are paid-for articles but, unlike advertorial/native content, you don’t have editorial control.
-You decide on the angle with the publisher, who will then be responsible for creating and publishing the content.
-You may be given a copy of the article ahead of publication but you cannot request amendments (with the exception of factual errors).
+- Sponsored articles: These are paid-for articles but, unlike advertorial/native content, you won’t have editorial control.
+You may decide on the angle with the publisher, who will then be responsible for creating and publishing the content.
+You might be given a copy of the article ahead of publication but you cannot request amendments (with the exception of factual errors).

-Ideally, you would be publishing both blogs and sponsored/native content.
-Blogs allow you to speak to your existing customers while sponsored/native content exposes you to a far broader audience and allows you to benefit from the other publication’s brand as well.
+Ideally, you should publish both blogs and sponsored/native content.
+Blogs allow you to speak to your existing customers.
+Sponsored/native content exposes you to a far broader audience and allows you to benefit from the other publication’s brand.

-However, be wary of a common mistake brands make with sponsored/native content: forgetting that they’re writing an article in a publication rather than a product description on their website.
+However, be wary of this one common mistake brands make with sponsored/native content: forgetting that they’re writing an article in a publication rather than on their website.
 The two platforms require drastically different approaches.

-The content should answer a reader’s need rather than merely describing your products and services (because if you do the latter, the reader will click off the article and onto something else).
+The best content will answer a reader’s need rather than just promoting your products and services (because if you do the latter, the reader will click off the article and onto something else).

 Whatever you do, don’t just deliver a sales pitch.
-Because readers don’t have to continue with your article, but they will remember it.
+Readers don’t have to continue with your article, but they will remember it.
 And if they feel that the article wasn’t helpful, that could do more harm than good to your brand.